Deploying Highly Available Services with Cisco Nexus Dashboard

 Physical or Virtual Type of Deployments

-You can deploy Cisco Nexus Dashboard in a data center either as a virtual form factor or a physical form factor.
+Cisco Nexus Dashboard can be deployed in a data center either as a virtual form factor or a physical form factor.
 It is not possible to mix within the same cluster physical and virtual nodes.

 The physical form factor is offered as a cluster of specialized Cisco UCS servers (Nexus Dashboard platform).
-The virtual form factor allows you to deploy a Nexus Dashboard cluster using VMware ESXi or Linux KVM hypervisors.
+The virtual form factor currently allows you to deploy a Nexus Dashboard cluster using VMware ESXi or Linux KVM hypervisors.
+More hypervisor support is currently evaluated.

 The choice of form factor does not imply consequences in terms of resiliency of the system: vMotion, Live Motion, and other technologies as DRS (Distributed Resource Scheduler) are not supported at the time of this writing.
 It is also not supported to backup and restore virtual machine snapshots.